 About the Veterinary Medical Teaching Hospital

-The William R. Pritchard Veterinary Medical Teaching Hospital at the University of California, Davis-a unit of the School of Veterinary Medicine-delivers state-of-the-art clinical care while providing training opportunities and clinical experiences for DVM students and post graduate veterinarian residents.
+The William R. Pritchard Veterinary Medical Teaching Hospital at the University of California, Davis—a unit of the School of Veterinary Medicine—delivers state-of-the-art clinical care while providing training opportunities and clinical experiences for DVM students and post graduate veterinarians training to be specialists.

-A team of internationally-recognized faculty veterinarians lead the VMTH.
-They are supported by resident veterinarians participating in the world's largest veterinary hospital residency program.
-These residents are training under the faculty's tutelage to be specialists in one of the more than 25 services we offer.
-Rounding out the team are specially-trained technicians and senior students of our top-ranked veterinary school.
+A team of more than 120 board-certified, internationally-recognized faculty veterinarians lead the VMTH.
+They are supported by more than 100 "house officer" veterinarians (residents, interns, fellows) participating in the world's largest veterinary hospital advanced training program.
+These "house officers" are training under the faculty's tutelage to be specialists in one of the more than 30 specialty disciplines offered at UC Davis.
+Rounding out the team are nearly 350 specially-trained technicians and staff members, as well as more than 135 senior students of our #1 world-ranked veterinary school.
 Together, this team works to achieve the optimal outcome for every patient.
 As an educational institution, the VMTH can offer an abundance of attentive and personalized care and services to each animal and client.